Directed Research Opportunities

 Post-Pregnancy - Jessica Decker.
 Paper presented at the

 Midwest Sociological Society, March 2010.
-Manuscript is currently

 Does Weight Gain during Pregnancy Influence Postpartum